uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

     ?The Google Public Data Explorer makes large datasets easy to explore, visualize and communicate.
 As the charts and maps animate over time, the changes in the world become easier to understand.
-You don\'t have to be a data expert to navigate between different views, make your own comparisons, and share your findings.
+You don't have to be a data expert to navigate between different views, make your own comparisons, and share your findings.
 29. [Fathom](http://fathom.info/) Fathom Information Design helps
     clients understand and express complex data through information graphics, interactive tools, and software for installations, the web, and mobile devices.
 Led by Ben Fry.
 Enough said!
-30. [healthymagination \| GE Data
+30. [healthymagination | GE Data
     Visualization](http://visualization.geblogs.com/healthymagination/)
     Visualizations that advance the conversation about issues that shape our lives, and so we encourage visitors to download, post and share